Mully7773/Fact-Blog/README.md

 This is a full-stack fact blog application called 'Today I Learned' that allows users to post various facts and vote on them.
 This application helped me relearn and solidify core React concepts.

+\*\*NOTE: The back-end utilizes a free-tier project that may pause after a certain duration of inactivity.
+I will try to keep it active, but if you happen to find the application inactive and want to test it, please send me an email at mully7773@gmail.com and I will get it up and running.
+Thank you.

 ## Link

 Try posting a fun fact here: https://fact-blog-today-i-learned.netlify.app

+\*\*For best results post full source URLs that include https.
+For example, try "https://www.google.com".

 ## Screenshots